 Both are Bluetooth-only trackers that depend on nearby smartphones for location updates.
 If your dog runs to a remote area with no phones around, neither tracker can tell you where they’re.

 This matters more than most comparison articles admit.
-In our testing with both tags over 14 days, location updates stopped entirely when our test dog wandered beyond a quarter-mile from the nearest road.
-A Bluetooth tracker is great for finding keys in your house, but for a dog that might run a mile from home, it has serious blind spots.
+With either tag, location updates can stop entirely once a dog wanders into an area with sparse phone traffic.
+A Bluetooth tracker is great for finding keys in your house, but for a dog that might run far from home, it has serious blind spots.

 For dogs that roam, a GPS pet tracker with cellular connectivity is the right tool.
 Options like Tractive GPS ($5/month) track your pet in real time over unlimited distance.